dvzrd/orion-semantic-ui/README.md

 # Semantic-UI Orion Admin Theme

-NOTE: This current version does not work with the latest orion version - The issues are currently being resolved.
-This note will be removed when the package works again.
-Sorry for the inconvenience.

 This is the unstyled version of the Orion Admin Theme.
 This theme is a replica of the ```orionjs:bootstrap``` package.
 The markup and styles have been updated to use Semantic-UI.
 This package is for orion developers that would prefer to use semantic-ui for their projects.

+NOTE: The current version is now stable with the latest orion version.
+There are still some stylistic issues that I'm working to resolve but nothing that will affect the CMS.

 ## Demo